anna-neufeld/treevalues/README.md

 See [???](???) for the preprint that describes the selective inference methodology.

-See [https://github.com/anna-neufeld/treevalues-simulations](https://github.com/anna-neufeld/treevalues-simulations) for code to reproduce the experiements and figures in the preprint.
+See [https://github.com/anna-neufeld/treevalues-simulations](https://github.com/anna-neufeld/treevalues-simulations) for code to reproduce the experiments and figures in the preprint.